DaveCasey/OpenTrons/README.md

   recipes run nicely in the background (separation of UI and backend).
 * CHESS is to integrate chess notation playing functionality

-in the near future... integrated web server/api, make the Mixbook "language" more formal so Mixbooks are nothing more than JSON or xml files, and better handling of CSV
+in the near future... integrated web server/api, make the Mixbook "language" more formal so Mixbooks are nothing more than JSON or xml files, better handling of CSV, and DOCUMENTATION